e-harrell/stock/Results.md

 ```

 ## Amazon forecasting analysis
 ### The time chart of the data of the high stock prices for Amazon shows a non-stationary time series.
 There was an increase in the high stock prices from September 23 to around October 14.
-From there, the trend generally in  decreased until around November 2 and a sharp increase on November 3.
+From there, the trend generally decreased until around November 2 and increased sharply on November 3.
 This preceded a decrease in the high stock price until around November 8.
 After that decerease, the trend generally remained steady.

 ![](Results_files/figure-html/amazon-1.png)<!-- -->

 ### The data was turned into a time series object in R with 40 observations, one for each day that the stock market was open during the time period.
 A multiplicative decomposition of the time series was conducted.
-Plotting the trend-cycle and seasonal indices shows that the data have an upward trend during the 1st 2 segments with a downward trend in the 3rd segment followed by a stability in the trend in the 4th segment.
+Plotting the trend-cycle and seasonal indices shows that the data has an upward trend during the 1st 2 segments with a downward trend in the 3rd segment followed by a stable trend in the 4th segment.
 It also has seasonal fluctuations, with the data increasing at the beginning of each segment, reaching a peak in the middle of the segment and decreasing by the end of the segment.The data also has fairly random residuals.

 ![](Results_files/figure-html/amatime-1.png)<!-- -->